East Anglia radar planning application and approval Q&As

 How will the Met Office communicate about the plans going forward?

-We will make sure that the Parish Council is kept informed of any changes or developments.
+We will keep the Parish Council informed as the development progresses.
 They will be able to update the community through the parish council meetings and minutes.

 Is this just the start of a wider Met Office development?

 No, the Met Office has no intention of developing the site further.
-The site belongs to Anglian Water and the Met Office would be leasing the land for the radar.
+The site belongs to Anglian Water and the Met Office would be leasing a portion of the land just large enough for the radar.

 How will the site be secured?
 Will there be anti-clamber features or anti-vandal paint?